schneimi/rpi-gulden/README.md

 ### Volumes

-The following volumes are defined to persist data.
+The following volumes are defined to persist data on your local host.

 ```
 /opt/gulden/datadir - Gulden configuration, wallet and block data